Optimal control under uncertainty: Application to the issue of CAT bonds: The framework

 \subsection{Parametrization of the set $\mathbf{M}^{\lambda}$}

 Here, we have three measures on which will depend the value function.
-The one associated with the distribution of the jumps of the Poisson measure and the one from the unknown parameter evolve by a finite number of jumps on each bounded interval: the first one according to the jumps of the random Poisson process and the second one according to the impulses from the control.
+The one associated with the distribution of the jumps of the Poisson measure (parameter $\gamma_0$) and the one from the coupon distribution (parameter $\upsilon$) evolve by a finite number of jumps on each bounded interval.
 Those will not lead to deal with derivatives on the space of measures and a specific It\^{o} formula nor generator of the diffusion.
-However, the measure associated with the parameter of the intensity evolves continuously.
+However, the measure associated with the intensity (parameter $\lambda_0$) evolves continuously.
 To deal with this, we will assume that the associated space of measures can be linked smoothly to a subset of $\mathbb{R}^{k}$ for some $k \geq 1$.

 \begin{Assumption} We assume that there exists an open or compact set $\mathbf{P} \subset \mathbb{R}^{k}$, for some $k \in \mathbb{N}^{*}$, and a function

 which is a homeomorphism between $\mathbf{P}$ and $\mathbf{M}_{\lambda}$. \end{Assumption}